Brazilians Queue For Precious Water As Flood Damage Intensifies - UrduPoint

 For tens of thousands of people stranded by impassable roads, collapsed bridges and flooded homes in Rio Grande do Sul, "the most urgent demand is (drinking) water," said civil defense official Sabrina Ribas.

-Helicopters were flying to and fro delivering water and food to communities most in need, while work continued on restoring road access.
+Helicopters were buzzing overhead Tuesday delivering water and food to communities most in need, while work continued on restoring road access.

-In the municipality of Alvorada, east of Porto Alegre, there were queues of people with buckets and plastic bottles, collecting drinking water from the few taps still working.
+In Alvorada, a municipality east of Porto Alegre, people queued with buckets and plastic bottles, collecting drinking water from the few taps still working.

 Most shops have run out of bottled water.